v-kat/hood_melville/README.md

 ## Description

 Real-time purely functional persistent (in the data-structure sense not that it goes to disk) queue.
 Will never get into a bad state unlike the erlang queue although has lower throughput for good states.
-Trades latency for throughput.
+Optimized for consistent latency instead of throughput.

 ## Installation